Utah Administrative Code

 (8) "contraband, nuisance" means any item in the possession of an inmate or visitor which does not violate a federal or state law but does violate a prison policy.

-(9) "DIO" means Division of Institutional Operations.
+(9) "DPO" means Division of Prison Operations.

 (10) "DMV" means Department of Motor Vehicles.

 (11) "emergency visit" means visit occasioned by a verifiable emergency, such as serious illness, accident, or death of an inmate's immediate family member.

 (12) "foul" means offensive to the senses; vulgar.